proxmox/proxmox-backup/docs/tape-backup.rst

 :Catalog: A media catalog stores information about the media content.

-Tape Quickstart
+Tape Quick Start
 ---------------

 1. Configure your tape hardware (drives and changers)

 2. Configure one or more media pools

-3. Label your tape cartridges.
+3. Label your tape cartridges

 4. Start your first tape backup job ...